tarantool/migrate/README.md

 	-- Load all available tuples/rows from snapshots/xlogs
 	toolkit:resume()

-	-- Do something to make service to know, that he works with new Tarantool -- ...
+	-- Do something to let the service know it works with the new Tarantool -- ...

 	-- Load the rest of rows from xlogs